webqit/webflo/README.md

 From here, even the most-rudimentary form of rendering (using vanilla HTML and native DOM methods) becomes possible, and this is a good thing: you get away with less tooling until you absolutely need to add up on tooling!

 However, since the `document` objects in Webflo natively support [OOHTML](https://github.com/webqit/oohtml) - unless disabled in config, we are able to write reactive UI logic!
-Here, OOHTML makes it possible to embed reactive `<script>` elements (called [Subscript](https://github.com/webqit/oohtml#subscript)) right on HTML elements - where each expression automatically self-updates whenever references to data, or its properties, get an update!
+Here, OOHTML makes it possible to embed reactive `<script>` elements (called [Subscript](https://github.com/webqit/oohtml#subscript)) right within HTML elements - where each expression automatically self-updates whenever references to data, or its properties, get an update!

 ```html
  <!--